JohnKunwar/Programming-In-C-by-Stephen-G.-Kochan-Third-Edition/README.md

 # Programming-In-C-by-Stephen-G.-Kochan-Third-Edition
 This respority contains my own solution to all the exercise problem.
-All the example program are alse in the respective respority.
+All the example program are also in the respective respority.

 ## Chapter 1 - Introduction
 ## Chatper 2 - Some Fundamentals